Azure/azure-powershell/src/SqlVirtualMachine/SqlVirtualMachine/help/Az.SqlVirtualMachine.md

 Deletes a sql virtual machine group.

 ### [Set-AzSqlVMConfigGroup](Set-AzSqlVMConfigGroup.md)
-Set the informations relative to a sql virtual machine group in a sql virtual machine configuration.
+Set the information relative to a sql virtual machine group in a sql virtual machine configuration.

 ### [Update-AzSqlVM](Update-AzSqlVM.md)
 Updates a sql virtual machine.